keajs/kea/README.md

       // if timed out, advance the slide if (timeout) {
-        // in a saga you can access logic store contents via "yield logic.get('property')" const currentSlide = yield sliderLogic.get('currentSlide')
+        // you can the contents of a logic store instance via "yield logic.get('property')" const currentSlide = yield sliderLogic.get('currentSlide')
         // dispatch the updateSlide action
         yield put(updateSlide(currentSlide + 1))
       }

-      // reset the clock to 5 seconds and wait again
+      // re-run loop - wait again for 5 sec
     }
   }